Integer Lattice Gas with a sampling collision operator for the fluctuating Navier-Stokes Equation: Computational Efficiency

+It remains to discuss the exact form of the sampling lattice gas algorithm used for the efficiency tests in the prior section.
+All our algorithms are written in C, and the full algorithm that we will be discussing here can be found on our GitHub page~\cite{SeekinsHydroMCLG2025Git}.

-As the main drawback of Blommel and Wagner's method was its lack of computational efficiency, determining the efficiency of our own method is necessary for comparison.
-This first requires some more technical discussion of the methods we used to make our sampling method more efficient.
-Because the local equilibrium ensemble out of which we wish to sample is not a well known distribution, using a library such as the GNU Scientific Library (GSL) in C is non-trivial~\cite{GNU}.
+Because the local equilibrium ensemble out of which we wish to sample is not a well known distribution, using a library such as the GSL in C is non-trivial~\cite{GNU}.
 Though packages such as the GSL have the ability to sample from arbitrary distributions, the full distribution must be known in advance, which is not the case for our system.
-This is due to the fact that the $N$- and $J$-values that define the local $\pi$ equilibrium ensemble are not known until after the streaming step of the prior timestep.
-The ideal solution to this issue would be a library of full distributions pre-calculated for every combination of $N$- and $J$-values, however this method requires either a large amount of memory (scaling with $O(N)$) or to read the distribution from a file for each collision.
+This is due to the fact that the $N$ and $J$ values that define the local $\pi$ equilibrium ensemble are not known until after the streaming step of the prior timestep.
+The ideal solution to this issue would be a library of full distributions pre-calculated for every combination of $N$ and $J$ values, however this method requires either a large amount of memory (scaling with $O(N)$) or to read the distribution from a file for each collision.

 Thus, we decided to utilize a dynamic lookup table.
-This method is similar to what was done in our prior paper on the diffusive sampling lattice gas, only with the added need to manage the $J$-value as well as the $N$-value~\cite{seekins2022integer}.
+This method is similar to what was done in our prior paper on the diffusive sampling lattice gas, only with the added need to manage the $J$ value as well as the $N$ value~\cite{seekins2022integer}.
 We first initialized the lookup table as a two-dimensional triangular array with $2N-1$ entries in each sub-array, with a likely maximum amount of particles that would be at one lattice site given by three times the average system density.
 Should a state occur beyond this maximum density, the table would be rebuilt with a higher maximum density in the algorithm.
 As the system was running, the approximate center point of the cumulative equilibrium distribution ($\sum_{\pi=J} P^0(\pi; N, J)\approx 0.5$) of the local equilibrium ensemble was saved in the lookup table.
 This then allowed us to then navigate to any part of the local equilibrium ensemble by utilizing the recursive formula from Eq. (\ref{eqn: Pi Dist Recursive}) and its inverse.
 Because this dynamic lookup table adds entries on the fly, over the course of longer runs generating new table entries will become rare.
-A copy of the code for this algorithm is available on Github at~\cite{SeekinsHydroMCLG2025Git}.